davidrichards/davidrichards.github.io/_posts/2016-5-4-where-are-we-going.markdown

 This is important for productivity.
 It's also important for cost management.
 Engineering is usually one of the most expensive parts of a project, some of the riskiest components, so getting engineers to push along is critical.

-## So, why is it so hard for most companies to figure this out?
+### So, why is it so hard for most companies to figure this out?

 It's rare, in my experience, to actually get a team to work together and move in the same direction.
 And, we don't live in an autocratic society.
 Right now, it's usually pretty easy for a developer to leave a company and get a job at higher pay.
 There just aren't enough software developers for current demand.
 So, trying to control every aspect of a person's thinking and loyalty is a futile experience.
 Only the insecure will stick around in the face of utter control.

-And, let's face it.
-Developers paid an incredible price to be at their desks.
-For me, it was lots of school, hundreds of books, maybe near 80,000 hours of practice (I'm a workaholic, and I'm less and less proud of that as I grow older).
-I had to really want to be there, and my experience isn't unique.
-Demeaning someone that fought to get to that point in time is fighting words.

 What I've seen work is respecting why the key players are at the table.
 As in all things, [never delegate understanding](http://www.eamesoffice.com/the-work/never-delegate-understanding/).
 A leader can't wield knowledge they never had.